Here’s the truth about buying luxury real estate in Israel right now:

 Foreign buyers (specifically from the US, UK, and France) are increasingly viewing Israeli real estate as a tangible asset for capital preservation.

-According to 2025 market data, while the general housing market has seen fluctuating transaction volumes, the luxury sector has decoupled.
+According to recent market data, while the general housing market has seen fluctuating transaction volumes, the luxury sector has decoupled.
 Prices in prime locations have held steady or increased.

 | City | Neighborhood | Price Range (₪ per sqm) |